The legislative hall in Delaware to incorporate a business

 3. Obtain a registered agent

 A registered agent is a person or a business appointed by your business to receive service of process and other important legal and tax information.
-Delaware requires all corporations and LLCs to have and maintain a registered agent with a physical address (no PO boxes) in the state of Delaware.
+Delaware requires all corporations and LLCs to have and maintain a registered agent with a physical office address (no PO boxes) in the state of Delaware.

 Form an LLC